-Basic information on DSK's fine concept
+Basic information on the fine concept of the DSK

 How is the fine calculated?

-DSK's concept provides for a five-step procedure for calculating the specific fine:
+The DSK's concept provides for a five-step procedure for calculating the specific fine:

 Classification according to annual turnover: